 Advent is a time of joyous anticipation, but also of penance and preparation for the great Christmas feast.
 The liturgical color of the season is purple, a sign of penance, which is also used during Lent.
-Then Church discourages excessive ornamentation, boisterous music and even weddings during Advent, in order to forest a sense of quiet hope.
+The Church discourages excessive ornamentation, boisterous music and even weddings during Advent, in order to foster a sense of quiet hope.

 Blessing of the Advent Wreath